Product key: RAM bit-field

+Hardware modifications

+wpa.dbl is the RC4-encrypted database that stores, expiration information, the confirmation ID of an activated installation, the bit-field values representing the current hardware configuration, and the bit-field values representing the hardware configuration at the time of product activation, etc. The current hardware configuration is automatically updated each time the hardware configuration is modified in order to reflect the changes, while the values representing the hardware configuration at the time of product activation is fixed.
+When judging whether re-activation is necessary, the bit-field values of the current hardware configuration is compared to the hardware configuration at the time of activation.

+Non-dockable computers

+All bit-fields with the exception of the unused field and the 'dockable' field are compared.
+If more than three of these ten bit-fields have changed in the current hardware configuration since product activation, re-activation is required.

+Dockable computers

+If bit 31 of H2 indicates that our computer supports a docking station, only seven of the ten bit-fields mentioned above are compared.
+The bit-fields corresponding to the SCSI host adapter, the IDE controller, and the graphics board are omitted.
+Of these remaining seven bit-fields, only up to three may change without requiring re-activation.

 Controversy

 Some of the most effective product key protections are controversial due to inconvenience, strict enforcement, harsh penalties and, in some cases, false positives.
 Some product keys use uncompromising digital procedures to enforce the license agreement.

 Inconvenience

 Product keys are somewhat inconvenient for end users.
 Not only do they need to be entered whenever a program is installed, but the user must also be sure not to lose them.
 Loss of a product key usually means the software is useless once uninstalled, unless, prior to uninstallation, a key recovery application is used (although not all programs support this).

 Product keys also present new ways for distribution to go wrong.
 If a product is shipped with missing or invalid keys, then the product itself is useless.
 For example, all copies of Splinter Cell: Pandora Tomorrow originally shipped to Australia without product keys.